Close Menu

 Kenya ports authority will continue supporting the community in the coastal region in the effort to restore and conserve mangrove in its “Mangrove Restoration for Ocean Protection and increased forest cover project.

-Kenya ports authority acting manager corporates communication Jones Buchere said that the environmental initiative is in collaboration with Kenya forest services and community forest associations along the coastal region.
+Kenya ports authority acting manager corporate communication Jones Buchere said that the environmental initiative is in collaboration with Kenya forest services and community forest associations along the coastal region.

 Buchere made the remarks during Mazingira day at Majoreni mangrove restoration site in Kwale county where Kenya Ports Authority planted 10,000 mangrove seedlings in effort of restoration since 2003.

-Muchere said that since 2019 the Authority has so far planted 521,000 tree with this year focusing to plant around 500,000 more.
+Muchere said that since 2019 the Authority has so far planted 521,000 tree with this year focusing on planting around 500,000 more.

 He said that the mangroves restoration initiative in degraded areas is taking place in Mombasa, Kilifi and Kwale among other areas.